oscal-compass/compliance-trestle/docs/tutorials/task.cis-to-component-definition/transformation.md

         },
         {
           "id": "content-approver",
-          "title": "Indicates the organization responsible for all content represented in the \"document\"."
+          "title": "Indicates the organization responsible for all content represented in the 'document'."
         }
       ],
       "parties": [